 The Mason Vision Series is a forum for Mason researchers and scholars to share their work with both university colleagues and the community more generally.
 It is an opportunity for invited Mason faculty members to share the frontiers of their scholarship in an accessible style that also inspires lively discussion among students, faculty, staff, and the wider reaches of the community.
-This semester, the series will be held virtually and will be live streamed through GMU-TV, offering those across our community an opportunity to join and engage with faculty.
+This semester, the series will be live streamed through GMU-TV, offering those across our community an opportunity to join and engage with faculty.
 To watch the events at a later date, click on the title links.
 Subject and speaker details are in the section below the chart.

 7:00 - 8:15 PM

-About Dr. Roess
+About Dr. Shukla

-About Dr. Mandaville
+About Dr. Shelley